mattmotto/chitchat-otto/README.md

 # videoserver
 NodeJS and TypeScript based server for a video chat application.
-This app is built using https://socket.io/
+This app uses https://socket.io/ to handle data transmission and socket management
 ## Execution
 1. Please ensure that you have npm installed
 2. If you're running the project for the first time, first execute: ```npm i```